bootchk/sleepSyncAgent/README.md

 Debug configuration
 -

+This "Build configuration" only ensures the code compiles cleanly for other architectures.
+Builds an executable for the host (development) computer.
+Most hosts do not have a radio (only the target, embedded computer) so it is not useful to attempt execution.

 In config.h, comment out the define SYNC_AGENT_IS_LIBRARY.
 Then stubs for the platform are compiled and linked in.
 In this configuration, ProjectProperties>C/C++Builder>Settings>BuildArtifact>ArtifactType  is *Executable*.

 Archive configuration
 -

+This "build configuration" builds a library to be linked into a main (app) program for a target, embedded architecture.

+There a two such configurations, for ARM M0 and ARM M4.

 In config.h, define SYNC_AGENT_IS_LIBRARY   Then platform stubs are excluded from the build by #ifdefs, and the library depends on implementation in the app project of the platform API's.